-Last year, the story of lonely Sehuencas water frog Romeo captured worldwide attention after online dating site Match created him a dating profile.
+Last year, the story of lonely Sehuencas water frog Romeo captured worldwide attention after online dating site Match created him a dating profile for Valentine's Day.
 The aim: to raise much-needed funds to support expeditions into remote areas of Bolivia in the hope of finding Romeo a female love interest - and thus helping to ensure the species' survival.

 Today, two females and three males have joined Romeo at the Alcide d'Orbigny Natural History Museum's conservation centre in Cochabamba City, Bolivia.
 Of the two females, one has been selected as the ideal Juliet for the longing Romeo.

 Until just recently, few believed the Sehuencas water frog still remained.
 Researchers and biologists had witnessed their numbers drastically decline due to habitat loss, pollution, introduced species, climate change and devastating diseases.

 Prior to the recent expedition, Sehuencas were last spotted in the wild more than 10 years ago.
 At this time, Romeo, along with a handful of others, were brought to the conservation centre as part of a breeding program to rebuild the species’ numbers.
 However, the breeding program hit a devastating blow with the unexpected loss of the remaining captured frogs.
 Romeo found himself alone and with no mate to breed with.

 Despite numerous expeditions to find Romeo a mate, hope of preventing extinction for this water-dwelling frog began to turn to despair.
 And Romeo's life of solitude would last for 10 lonely years.

 Juliet: our female frog protagonist

 They say patience is a virtue and it seems they might just be right!